Diagnosing chaos in a periodically driven Ising model with a ramping field via out-of-time-order correlation saturation: Appendix: OTOCs using nonlocalized and localized Pauli observables with -direction alignment in time dependent Ising spin system

-Since the behavior of the OTOC depends on the choice of observables, it is crucial to analyze OTOC with different observables to establish the saturation region as a universal discriminator.
-To this end, we define SBOs aligned in the z-direction as $\hat W = \sum_{i=1}^{N/2}\hat S_i^z$ and $\hat V = \sum_{i=N/2+1}^{N}\hat S_i^z$.
+The behavior of OTOC depends on the choice of observables, it is crucial to analyze OTOC with different observables to establish the saturation region as a universal discriminator.
+To this end, we define nonlocalized observables aligned in the z-direction as $\hat W =\frac{2}{N} \sum_{i=1}^{N/2}\hat S_i^z$ and $\hat V = \frac{2}{N}\sum_{i=N/2+1}^{N}\hat S_i^z$.
 Our investigations cover both integrable and nonintegrable systems under the influence of the operator $\hat{\mathcal{U}}_{xp}$.
 For the OTOC calculations, we consider three periods: $\tau = \pi/16$, $\tau = \pi/6$, and $\tau = \pi/4$.
 In all cases, we observe the oscillatory behavior of the OTOC in the integrable case, while in the chaotic case, we observe exact saturation behavior [see Fig.\ref{Block_z_OTOC_sat} ($a-c$)].
-When the period is short, the saturation regime of the OTOC shows an increasing trend, indicating incomplete thermalization [see Fig.\ref{Block_z_OTOC_sat} (a)].
+When the period is short, the saturation regime of the OTOC shows an increasing trend [see Fig.\ref{Block_z_OTOC_sat} (a)].
 However, compared to the integrable case, we observe a non-oscillating behavior in the chaotic case.
 As the period increases, for large amplitudes of the longitudinal field (around $1$), we observe exact saturation [see Fig.\ref{Block_z_OTOC_sat} (b,c)].
-This suggests that when the longitudinal field is comparable to the transverse field, the system undergoes thermalization.
+This suggests that when the longitudinal field is comparable to the transverse field, the system undergoes in chaotic regime.

 Finally, we considered localized Pauli spin observables in the z-direction at positions $1$ and $N/2$, {\it i.e.,} $\hat W = \hat \sigma_1^z$ and $\hat V = \hat \sigma_{N/2}^z$.
-Much like the previous cases, we found consistent saturation behavior of the OTOCs, resembling the behavior seen with the block spin observables.
+Much like the previous cases, we found consistent saturation behavior of the OTOCs, resembling the behavior seen with the nonlocalized observables.
 In the integrable case, the OTOCs displayed oscillating saturation behavior, while in the chaotic case, we again observed exact saturation behavior at different time periods: $\tau = \pi/16$, $\tau = \pi/6$, and $\tau = \pi/4$ [Fig.~\ref{sz_OTOC_sat} ($a-c$)].